Frugal University: 3 Tips for Saving on Spring Break

-It’s that time of year again – spring break is approaching, but you still don’t have a clue what your plans are.
+It’s that time of year again: Spring break is approaching, but you still don’t have a clue what your plans are.
 All you know is that you want to have the break of a lifetime with all your closest friends, and your bank account is probably not going to be very happy.

-1. Plan In Advance
+1. Plan in Advance

+One of the best tips for saving on spring break?
 Don’t wait until the last minute to start booking hotels or flights.
 You should try to book at least two months in advance.

-They are going to jack the prices up because… well, because they can.
-Also, everything gets sold out in a heartbeat.
+Besides, everything gets sold out in a heartbeat.
 If you see a great deal one day, it might not be there the next day — or even the next hour.

 However, if you do choose to fly, check out Frontier or Southwest airlines.
 Sometimes you can get flights for as little as $65!
 Online travel agencies like Travelocity, Expedia, and Orbitz are another great resource that you can use.
 These websites are offering deals right now that allow you to get 100 percent off your flight if you book it with a hotel – that’s a free flight!

-If you have great credit, you can also try to score a free deal by using Travel Rewards Credit Cards.
+If you have great credit, you can also try to score a free deal by using travel rewards credit cards.
 But you need to be careful with this.
 Sometimes the bonus requirements will blow your budget, and you’ll end up spending more on interest than you earn in rewards.

 Travel Tip: The cheapest flights are usually either very early in the morning or mid-week on Tuesdays or Wednesdays!